ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

 <h3>2.
-Top 8 Mobile App UI/UX Design Trends in 2024 - <a href="https://medium.com/@appdesign360/top-8-mobile-app-ui-ux-design-trends-in-2024-bfc201b5a041" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Impact of Quantum Computing on Future UI/UX Design Trends - <a href="https://medium.com/@itsconsagous/the-impact-of-quantum-computing-on-future-ui-ux-design-trends-dbaf7694a38d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `App Design 360`**
+✍️ **posted by `Consagoustech`**

-<blockquote>The world of mobile apps UX/UI design is constantly evolving.
-This is due to advancements in technology, search to provide seamless user…</blockquote>
+<blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
+By utilizing proprietary dynamics…</blockquote>

 <h3>3.
 The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>